UBC-MDS/introduction-machine-learning/chapters/en/module5.md

 _**Make sure you remove the hash (`#`) symbol in the coding portions of this question.
 We have commented them so that the line won't execute and you can test your code after each step.**_

-Now that we have a basketball dataset that no longer is missing any values, let's scales the features.
+Now that we have a basketball dataset that no longer is missing any values, let's scale the features.

-First let's scales using standardization.
+First, let's scale using standardization.

 Tasks: